airbus-cert/skyblue.team/content/posts/yagi-yet-another-ghidra-integration-for-ida.md

 # How does it work?

-As Ghidra is built using Gradle, we chose to use CMake combined with the git submodule on the Ghidra repository, to control all our built systems.
+As Ghidra is built using Gradle, we chose to use CMake combined with the git submodule on the Ghidra repository, to control  our built systems.
+CMake is the best choice for its C++ support and for CPack, which, can generate an easy-to-use installer with the help of Wix!
-As our plugin is written in C++, CMake appears to be the best choice.
-CMake also includes CPack, with the help of Wix, can generate an easy-to-use installer!

-From a software engineering perspective, It appears that we need to segregate between the code of IDA and Ghidra, due to type redefinition nightmare.
-For IDA developers int8 means 8 bits, but for Ghidra developers int8 means 8 bytes…
+From a software engineering perspective, it was needed to segregate the code of IDA and Ghidra due to type redefinition nightmare (i.e. int8 means 8 bits for IDA while it means 8 bytes for Ghidra…)

 !(same but different)[https://media.giphy.com/media/UI7EYk96rzq24/giphy.gif]

-In the end, this architecture helped during unit test writing.

-We need to deeply understand the code of Ghidra and properly handle the IDA API.
-Both of them are masterpieces of software engineering, so It was easy to find the perfect place.
+Eventually, we were glad of this architecture as it helped a lot for the writing of unit tests.

-# All is about scope…
+# Everything is about scope…

 In Ghidra, during decompilation, it uses a Scope object to request the symbol database.
 The first work in Yagi was to implement the Scope interface to request the IDA database.